 We don’t know the exact cause of vaginal cancer, but it may be associated with:

-Vaginal cancer is usually diagnosed with a clinical examination and a series of tests.
 Your doctor will ask about your symptoms, medical history and family health history.
+They may also:

 If your examination and test results suggest you may have vaginal cancer, your doctor will refer you to a gynaecological oncologist straight away.